Montyvhai007/Montyvhai007/README.md

 # Human can't be judged by a simple portfolio ✌

- 🍷 I’m currently doing my B.S.C in CSE From Premier University(spring 2022).
+ 🍷 I’m currently doing my B.S.C in CSE From Premier University.

 🍒 Learning Cyber Security 🍒